top of page

 Full Article: Medicare Disability

 People who receive both Medicare and Medicaid are known as “Dual-Eligible”.
 People with Dual Eligible status can be offered additional secondary options such as D-SNP (Dual Eligible Special Needs Plans) depending on their locations.
-Dual Eligible plans often provide benefits Original Medicare does not, such as Care Coordinators, OTC Cards, and more.
+Dual Eligible plans often provide benefits Original Medicare does not, such as Care Coordinators, Grocery benefits, Utility benefits, and more.

 Medicare Enrollment Periods